 - 1 tablespoon fresh lime juice

-- Add the onion, garlic, and jalapeno to a food processor and process until finely chopped.
+- Add the onion, garlic, and jalapeno to a blender or food processor and process until finely chopped.

 - Add the tomatoes, lime juice, cumin, salt, and black pepper and pulse a few times until it looks like salsa.